apache/incubator-teaclave-sgx-sdk/samplecode/project_template/README.md

 - make clean (will clean the objects/C edl files generated)
 - make clean_host (will clean the objects/C edl files generated for the host only)
 - make clean_enclave (will clean the objects/C edl files generated for the enclave only)
-- make fclean (will clean objects/C edl files and the binairies, plus calling cargo clean for everything)
+- make fclean (will clean objects/C edl files and the binaries, plus calling cargo clean for everything)
-- make fclean_host (will clean objects/C edl files and the binairies, plus calling cargo clean for the host only)
+- make fclean_host (will clean objects/C edl files and the binaries, plus calling cargo clean for the host only)
-- make fclean_enclave (will clean objects/C edl files and the binairies, plus calling cargo clean for the enclave only)
+- make fclean_enclave (will clean objects/C edl files and the binaries, plus calling cargo clean for the enclave only)
 - make re (re as relink, will clean everything then compile everything again)
 - make re_host (re as relink, will clean the host part then compile it again)
 - make re_enclave (re as relink, will clean the enclave part then compile it again)